zeke/devcenter-scraper/content/md/ruby-support.md

 * A [Rails stdout plugin](#stdout) is injected.
 * A [static assets plugin](#static_assets) is automatically injected.

 If you include the [`rails_12factor`](https://github.com/heroku/rails_12factor) gem, then no plugin injection is performed at all - all the configuration will be made via the gem.
+You should put this in your `:production` group to avoid a bug in development that will cause you to see duplicate logs.
+This has been [fixed in later versions of Rails](https://github.com/rails/rails/pull/11060).

 ## Rails 4.x applications